artisdom/jong/README.md

 ## Running Jong

-run joplin desktop to enbale the webclipper service, then
+run joplin desktop to enable the webclipper service, then

 ```
 ./manage.py run
 ```